 As described in Section 8.1.1.2 of the Draft EIS, the Santa Margarita Water District desires to construct two domestic reservoirs and one non-domestic reservoir and have identified two locations for these facilities: Upper Chiquita and San Juan Creek East 3 for the domestic reservoirs and San Juan Creek East 3 and Trampas Canyon Pit from the non-domestic reservoir.
 The two domestic reservoirs are for emergency storage of potable water; they would be constructed with earthen dams and would be lined and covered with a floating cover.
 The water will not be exposed to the atmosphere and, as such, would not promote the breeding of bullfrogs.
 The non-domestic reservoir would also be an earthen dam and provide for seasonal storage of recycled water.
 Although not covered and lined, it would be designed to control bull frog breeding through steep slopes and preclusion of vegetated areas, low spots, shelves or other areas that could inadvertently support bullfrog breeding.
-The seasonal operation of the reservoir would include filling the reservoir during low irrigation demands during the winter and drawing from the reservoir for use during high irrigation demands during the summer.
-The cyclic operation would allow for periodic reviews to determine the level of, if any, and the removal of bullfrog habitat.
+The seasonal operation of the reservoir would allow for periodic reviews to determine the level of, if any, and the removal of bullfrog habitat.